-- If your proposed research is not covered (or there is no ABS documentation), you will need to contact the provider country and make arrangements to obtain the necessary documentation before you start your research.
+If ABS documentation exists, check whether it covers the proposed research.
+If not (or there is no ABS documentation), you will need to contact the provider country and make arrangements to obtain the necessary ABS documentation before you start your research.

 Lodging a due diligence declaration is probably the easiest part of your obligations.

 How much time do you need?

 - Registering your user account in DECLARE – you need approximately 5 minutes.

 Your DECLARE account needs to be approved by the competent authority in Germany and this could take a few days.